ayanz23/ayanz23.github.io/_pages/about.md

   - /about.html
 ---

-🎓 I am a graduate from the Academy for Information Technology and a freshman currently studying at Rutgers Honors intending to get a BS in Computer Science and a minor in Statistics
+🎓 I am a graduate from the Academy for Information Technology and a freshman currently studying at Rutgers Honors intending to get a BS in Computer Science and Data Science

 🧑🏽‍💻 My interests span software development and creating impactful applications that drive innovation